Last updated: May 2026

 Complex foreign company structures may require additional review time.

-Tax Registration for Foreign Companies in Saudi Arabia
+Tax Registration for Foreign Companies

 Foreign companies may need Saudi tax registration if they: